s-ball/pyimgren/docs/overview.rst

 Features
 --------

-The central class of the package is :class:`~pyimgren.pyimgren.Renamer`.
+The central class of the package is :class:`~pyimgren.renamer.Renamer`.
 It normally acts on a single folder passed at initialization time.
 It should be given a ``strftime`` format string and an extension (starting with a dot like ``.jpg``).
 It can then: